PowerShell/PowerShellGallery/PreviewReleaseNotes.md

 keywords:  gallery,powershell,cmdlet,psgallery
 title:  Preview PowerShell Gallery Release Notes
 ---
-# Internal Preview PowerShell Gallery Release Notes
+# Preview PowerShell Gallery Release Notes

 ## What has changed?
 The PowerShell Gallery site is being updated to a new look, with some new features.
-Today, the changes are internally available via [https://Preview.PoshtestGallery.Com](https://Preview.PoshtestGallery.Com).
+Today, the changes are available via [https://Preview.PowerShellGallery.Com](https://Preview.PowerShellGallery.Com).

 **Please try out our new site and give us feedback!**